ABAP Keyword Documentation → ABAP - Reference → Data Interfaces and Communication Interfaces → RFC - Remote Function Call → CALL FUNCTION - RFC

 the destination "NONE" is used implicitly.
 The asynchronous RFC does not support communication with external systems or programs written in other programming languages.

-A character-like data object must be specified for task
+A character-like data object must be specified for task.
+This object must

 contain a freely definable task ID with a maximum of 32 digits for the remotely called function module.